-Welcome to SARRAH Education and Training.
-This website provides education resources and interactive training modules for Allied Health Professionals moving to, working in or contemplating taking up, practice in remote and rural Australia.
+This training toolkit provides education resources and interactive training modules for Allied Health Professionals moving to, working in, or contemplating providing services in remote and rural Australia.

 Deakin ACT 2600